 Other Florida GIS Projects

 Florida URISA - The Florida Chapter of the Urban and Regional Information Systems Association hosts a website with news feeds, events and workshops, calendar, and web links for Florida GIS professionals.
-Join the non-profit association for free, explore their website, and share information for your region.
+Join the non-profit association, explore their website, and share information for your region.

 Environmental Resource Analysis Tools - ERAtools is pair of applications, an ArcMap report-writing extension and a desktop application which is used to create the analysis definition files used by the ArcMap extension.
 ERAtools was originally an ArcView 3 application started by the Florida Department of Environmental Protection (DEP).
 ERAtools for ArcGIS was cooperatively developed by the Florida Fish and Wildlife Conservation Commission (FWC) and DEP.
 ERAtools is currently being implemented by FWC, the Florida Division of Emergency Management, and DEP, among other agencies.
 ERAtools is now available for both ArcGIS 9.x and 10.x.